 The seasonally adjusted number of unemployed people in Germany fell by 41 thousand to 2.729 million in January of 2021, following a revised 40 thousand decrease in the previous month and compared with market expectations of a 6 thousand increase.
 It was the biggest drop in registered unemployment since April 2011.
 The jobless rate was unchanged at 6% percent, remaining below a five-year high of 6.4 percent hit in June. source: Bundesagentur für Arbeit

 Unemployment Change in Germany averaged -0.13 Thousand from 1992 until 2021, reaching an all time high of 370 Thousand in April of 2020 and a record low of -96 Thousand in May of 2006.
 This page provides the latest reported value for - Germany Unemployment Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Germany Unemployment Change - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.

-Unemployment Change in Germany is expected to be 9.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Change in Germany to stand at 15.00 in 12 months time.
-In the long-term, the Germany Unemployment Change is projected to trend around 19.00 Thousand in 2020, according to our econometric models.
+Unemployment Change in Germany is expected to be -60.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Unemployment Change in Germany to stand at -40.00 in 12 months time.
+In the long-term, the Germany Unemployment Change is projected to trend around -40.00 Thousand in 2022 and 19.00 Thousand in 2023, according to our econometric models.